In yesterday’s post, I wrote about WHAT a Compelling Point of View is and WHY it is a performance optimizer and differentiator.

 EXperience + EXpertise + EXcellence= A Compelling Point of View

 I have slightly changed the second (EXpertise vs. EXperimentation) and third (EXcellence vs. EXample) EX’s.
 The reason being is that your Compelling Point of View should be based on the level of insight, intuition, and multi-faceted application you possess, which is an illustration of your EXpertise.
-Lastly, what makes it COMPELLING, as opposed to just simply a point of view, is that this perspective of yours is based on what you BELIEVE and ASSERT as a standard of excellence you aspire to.
+And, what makes it COMPELLING, as opposed to just simply a point of view, is that this perspective of yours is based on what you BELIEVE and ASSERT as a standard of excellence you aspire to.
 This standard of excellence is based on the core values you deem as being essential and, more often than not, non negotiable in your line of work.

 Call To Action: Reflect on what you consider to be the sum of your experiences, expertise, and (standard of) excellence that provide you with the foundation of a Compelling Point of View with which to approach your work.